Matrix Model for Riemann Zeta via its Local Factors: Unitary matrix model for local zeta

 We shall work with this definition of the effective action of the matrix model for the local zeta function at the prime $p$.

-It would appropriate to comment on the eigenvalue distribution \cref{pRhoV} at this point.
-At the point $\theta=0$, the function $\rho(\theta)$ becomes negative, contrary to what is expected of a density.
-We believe that this is an artefact of the conformal mapping from the $s$- to the $z$-plane.
-The number of poles of the local zeta functions (similarly, the number of zeroes of the adelic or symmetric zeta function) increases as $\mathrm{Im}(s)\rightarrow\pm\infty$ with $\mathrm{Re}(s)$ fixed to 0 (or ${1}/{2}$ respectively).
+It would appropriate to comment on the eigenvalue distribution \cref{pRhoV} obtained from our proposed resolvent.
+At the point $\theta=0$, the function $\rho(\theta)$ becomes negative, contrary to what is expected of a density, although it is positive at all other points on the unit circle.
+It is an artefact of the conformal mapping from the $s$- to the $z$-plane.
+The number of poles of the local zeta functions (similarly, the number of zeroes of the adelic or symmetric zeta function) increases as $\mathrm{Im}(s) \rightarrow\pm\infty$ with $\mathrm{Re}(s)$ fixed to 0 (or ${1}/{2}$ respectively).
 Consequently, the number of discretely located peaks in the eigenvalue density increases as we approach $\theta=0$ on the unit circle in $z$-plane.
 It is possible to remove the point $\theta=0$ from the domain of definition of $\rho(\theta)$, but this will be at the cost of the normalisibility condition on $\rho(\theta)$, which in turn is related to $R(0)=1$.
-This is a technical issue which needs a better understanding.
-The solution to it may lie in developing a phase space picture for Hermitian matrix models.
-However, if we accept it as such, the matrix model technique will allow us a phase space description.
-Nevertheless the resolvent is a valid solution to the Hilbert transform arising from extremising the action.
+This is a technical issue which is unavoidable when accumulation points $\mathrm{Re}(s)\pm i\infty$ are brought to a point on the unit circle by a conformal map.
+In \cref{app:NormResolvent} we show that the fluctuations in the density correctly add to zero.
+A better understanding may be possible if one can develop a phase space picture for Hermitian matrix models.
+However, if we accept it as such, the matrix model technique for unitary ensembles will allow us a phase space description.
+The resolvent is a valid solution to the Hilbert transform arising from extremising the action.
 Therefore, it can be used to calculate the moments of the specific model.